4 min read

 Photo by Katie Moum / Unsplash

-Have you ever thought about what life would be like if you live in another country?
-Maybe you've heard of "润 run" when you surf online and wonder whether those who did "run" ended in a better and happier life.
-Or you are offered a job opportunity oversea and you are not sure about the destination.
+Have you ever thought about what life would be like if you lived in another country?
+Maybe you've heard of "润 run" when you surf online and wonder whether those who did "run" ended up with a better and happier life.
+Or perhaps you are offered a job opportunity overseas and are unsure about the destination.
 Maybe you've simply imagined yourself in another parallel universe where you live in another country and leave all the things you don't like about your home country behind forever.
 Will you be better off?

 • United States 🇺🇸